LoginRadius/engineering-portal/content/blog/stackexchange-8-best-resources-every-developer-must-follow/index.md

 **7.** [**Selection between “Do it right” and “Do it ASAP”**](http://ish.re/HDSX)

-Have you ever been in a tricky situation where you are caught making a choice between whether to make the software the right way or to finish it quickly for an upcoming deadline?
+Have you ever been in a tricky situation where you are caught choosing between whether to make the software the right way or to finish it quickly for an upcoming deadline?
 Well, you are not alone!
 All developers face the same problem.
 Go through this thread to understand and choose the right approach for you.

 URL : [http://ish.re/HDSX](http://ish.re/HDSX)

 **8.** [**For fun: list of programmers cartoons**](http://ish.re/HDPR)

 Developers enjoy writing software and feel a deep sense of satisfaction when the program they've been working on is executed nicely and goes to production.
 That is the essential part of our life, but sometimes we can afford to take a break from all the coding and enjoy some nerdy cartoons… Here are some that I like.

 URL : [http://ish.re/HDPR](http://ish.re/HDPR)